-There are a lot of buttons in the Wunderbar when you edit a post's content or excerpt (but remember, when editing titles no buttons will appear becuase formatting titles isn't permitted).
+There are a lot of buttons in the Wunderbar when you edit a post's content or excerpt (but not when editing titles, because formatting titles isn't permitted).
 If you do any amount of word processing, most of these buttons will look familiar to you.

 The majority of the buttons do what you expect – changing font colors, aligning text, an so forth.
 You can apply quite a lot of formatting to a page this way.